Blackpool Airport: Development of the airport between 2005 and 2010

 In the first decade of the 21st century, the airport steadily expanded, accommodating further helicopter operations for British Gas and attracting scheduled flights from budget airlines Jet2 and Ryanair.
 Since World War II, the airport has also been a centre for private, club, and general aviation.

 In 2005, Jet2 became the first major low cost airline to base an aircraft at Blackpool Airport.
 This created around 50 new jobs and boosted passenger numbers.
 It used to serve seven destinations from the airport—five in Spain (Palma, Alicante, Murcia, Tenerife South, Málaga), one in Portugal (Faro), and a domestic service to Belfast.

 Also in 2005, Monarch set up a new route to Málaga, three times a week.
 The airline ceased services after a year, blaming low passenger numbers.
 However, Jet2 had earlier announced that it would be operating flights to Málaga.

-Until January 2006 an Avro Vulcan bomber (registration: XL391) was on static external display close to the entrance to the airport.
-XL391's last operational role was at Ascension Island during the Falklands Conflict in 1982; however, it only flew as a backup aircraft and never actually went to the Falklands.
+Until January 2006 an Avro Vulcan bomber (registration XL391) was on static external display close to the entrance to the airport.
+XL391's last operational role was at Ascension Island during the Falklands War in 1982; however, it only flew as a backup aircraft and never actually went to the Falklands.
 It was put up for sale in October 2004 on eBay and purchased by Manchester pub landlord Chris Ollerenshaw (for £15,102.03), who had intentions to transport it to his pub and display it in his beer garden.
 However, after finding out that the condition of the aircraft was so poor that moving it would be extremely challenging and that it would cost over £20,000, in addition to the reported £1,000 a week storage charge, Ollerenshaw pulled out of the deal and later relinquished ownership of the plane back to the airport.
 The Vulcan was then sold on for scrap for £4,800, and was completely removed from the site and scrapped on 12 January 2006.

-During 2006, British North West Airlines, the smallest airline based at Blackpool, stopped trading for both charter and scheduled flights.
+During 2006, British NorthWest Airlines, the smallest airline based at Blackpool, stopped trading for both charter and scheduled flights.
 Flights to the Isle of Man were taken over by Citywing up to three times a day, with an onward connection to Belfast City.
 Citywing brought low fares to the Isle of Man and Belfast routes and passenger numbers on these route vastly increased in January 2007.